-A steady state simulation was carried out by solving governing equations in stationary framework.
-Air at 25 °C was used as the working fluid and copper was assigned as the solid medium for simulation of both the models, i.e., ideal coil and wrinkled coil.
+A steady-state simulation was carried out by solving governing equations in a stationary framework.
+Air at 25 °C was used as the working fluid, and copper was assigned as the solid medium for the simulation of both models (i.e., ideal coil and wrinkled coil).
 The coil selected for analysis is designed to handle flow of air in the range of 0.009 m3/s to 850 m3/s and the corresponding flow velocity is ranging from 1.16 m/s to 29.11 m/s.
-The "velocity inlet" condition is defined and it is varied using inlet "parameter set" option for simulation.
-The present investigation is mainly focused on hydrodynamic behavior of coils with geometrical deviation; hence, the outlet of coil is specified as "open" condition.
-The scale and quality of the mesh were verified and the solver type was selected as velocity-based formulation considering downstream flow.
+The "velocity inlet" condition is defined, and it is varied using the inlet "parameter set" option for simulation.
+The present investigation is mainly focused on the hydrodynamic behaviour of coils with geometrical deviation; hence, the outlet of coil is specified as the "open" condition.
+The scale and quality of the mesh were verified, and the solver type was selected as a velocity-based formulation considering downstream flow.
 Four turbulence models were used to perform simulation prior to arriving at a suitable model.
-The selected SST k- ε model was found to be better in predicting flow characteristics in helical coil as compared to other models and the same was endorsed by Piazza and Ciofalo [20] as well.
-The solution method was specified as pressure-velocity coupling by adopting SIMPLE scheme for solving the governing equation with second order upwind scheme.
+The selected SST k- ε model was found to be better at predicting flow characteristics in a helical coil than other models were; Piazza and Ciofalo [20] had similar findings.
+The solution method was specified as pressure-velocity coupling by adopting the SIMPLE scheme for solving the governing equation with a second-order upwind scheme.